won5830/Vehicle_Detection_2022_CV_FinalProject/README.md

-# Window-based vehicle detetion algorithm
+# Window-based vehicle detection algorithm

 This repository contains the source code for window-based vehicle detection algorithms using HOG feature.
 This python implementation was conducted as a final project in introduction to computer vision lecture at SNU.
 Specific details are explained as comment in the notebook file